Tea Bags

 The evolution of the tea bag reflects a blend of serendipity and innovation.
 It continues to transform our tea-drinking habits.
 Their accidental invention simplified the brewing process.
 It also paved the way for sustainability in the tea industry.

 As we switch to plastic-free tea bags made from renewable materials.
 We contribute to a greener, more responsible consumption pattern.
-After using tea bags, we can find inventive, eco-friendly ways to minimise waste.
+After using them you can find inventive, eco-friendly ways to minimise waste.

 From enhancing our gardens to freshening up our homes and nourishing our compost, there is an undeniable poetry in the life cycle of a tea bag.
 The next time we savour a cup of tea, let’s remember that this simple pleasure is more than a soothing ritual.
 It’s a small but meaningful act of environmental stewardship.